Sutherlin School District takes bond off the May ballot to ease financial burden caused by COVID-19 closures

 Sutherlin School District Superintendent Terry Prestianni said it was not the right time for the community in light of the executive orders from Oregon Gov. Kate Brown designed to stem the spread of the coronavirus throughout the state.

-It was Monday when Brown that bars and restaurants would be closed and gatherings of more than 25 people would be banned.
+It was Monday when Brown ordered bars and restaurants to close and banned gatherings of more than 25 people.
 This has lead to a decrease in business and financial insecurity for local business owners.

 "We have to remember our community of businesses, and for them to be shut down and then think there's even the possibility of raising taxes.
 I think that's not good," Prestianni said.